Montana State Bobcats football: Pro Football Hall of Fame

-One Montana State Bobcat has been inducted into the Pro Football Hall of Fame; this was Jan Stenerud.
+One Montana State Bobcat has been inducted into the Pro Football Hall of Fame; Jan Stenerud.
 After coming to MSU from Norway on a ski jumping scholarship, Stenerud starred on the varsity team with a then-NCAA record 59-yard field goal against rival Montana and 82 points scored as a senior in 1965.
 He was drafted by the Kansas City Chiefs in the third round of the AFL's 1966 draft.
 Stenerud scored 11 points, including a then-Super Bowl record 48-yard field goal, in Kansas City's 23–7 Super Bowl IV win in 1970.
 He would later go on to play for the Green Bay Packers and Minnesota Vikings earning four trips to the Pro Bowl in his 19 seasons as a professional.
 He was inducted in 1991 and is one of only two pure kickers in the Pro Football Hall of Fame, the other being Morten Andersen.
 Stenerud's name is in the Kansas City Chiefs' ring of honor and he is one of just four MSU players to have his number "78" retired.